Interface Micro SD Card Module with Raspberry Pi Pico

 file.write("This is a test\r\n")

-# Open the file we just created and read from it
+# Open the file and read the data back

 with open("/sd/data.txt", "r") as file: